 On the main page, there's an example of Gameplay and Story Segregation that notes that right before the final boss battle, which takes place in the past, you're given the opportunity to return to the present to prepare, and everything is the same.
 However, the state of the world at this point could easily be interpreted to mean that Demise is destined to be defeated, so there's no chance that the future you return to could be a different one.
 Indeed, all of the Gate of Time-exclusive pieces of time travel seem to point at a Stable Time Loop, so the future would be predetermined.

 The Amber Relics found all over the place are chunks of Zelda's sarcophagus.

 All the structures and enemies in the past version of Lanayru Desert have this red-and-blue abstract pattern on certain segments.
 A similar red-and-blue motif can be found in Gerudo-related designs, though the Past-Lanayru patterns are typically gaudier than the more faded, deserty Gerudo patterns.
 This signifies how the Gerudo probably came across relics of the past (such as the robots or buildings) and decided to incorporate elements of those designs into their own.
 Cross-reference an Armos◊ with Ganondorf◊.

 That symbol on the base of the Goddess Statue (the one that turns into the entry to the inside of the statue) and the Goddess Crests look like Fi.

+The depowered Master Sword in Wind Waker is identical to the half-powered Master Sword in Skyward Sword.
 Zelda also prays at the Earth and Sky temples.
-In Wind Waker you power up the Master Sword with the prays of the Earth and Wind sages.
+In Wind Waker you power up the Master Sword with the prayers of the Earth and Wind sages.

 Faron Province is associated with Farore, the Goddess of Courage.
 The dungeons of Faron are also where you find the vast majority of the game's undead creatures, which are pretty scary, and which require courage to face.